LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/BestPractices/TipsandTricks.md

 Yes - you can now "overwrite" the contents of one domain using the CSV intent / entity export CSV files from any other domain.

+{: .important}
-**PLEASE NOTE: **This is a complete override of the target with the source data - no merge.
+This is a complete override of the target with the source data - no merge.

 ### Exporting/Importing Bot Automations from AWS farm to LPPC